MicroEJ/docs/Tutorials/gettingstarted/Step09.rst

        }

--  Then, let's create the progress bar, first, it is important to add a Progress value
+-  Then, let's create the progress bar, first, it is important to add a Progress value:

    .. code:: java

        private float progressValue = 0.3f;

--  Now, let's implement the renderContent method
+-  Now, let's implement the renderContent method:

    .. code:: java